-At 4 months growth, trap cultures (roots and medium) are ready to be harvested (shaken and cut up) and can applied to plant roots as needed.
+At 4 months of growth, trap cultures (roots and medium) are ready to be harvested (shaken and cut up) and applied to plant roots as needed.

 Why the wait?

-While sporulation does happens in the first three months, INVAM found that during the fourth month is when plant shoots and roots have ceased growth and carbon seems to be repartitioned to sporulation rather than mycorrhizal development.
-A longer time often is undesirable because other fungi often colonize the cultures which can lead to hyperparasitism.
+While sporulation does happen in the first three months, INVAM found that during the fourth month is when plant shoots and roots have ceased growth, and carbon seems to be repartitioned to sporulation rather than mycorrhizal development.
+A longer time is often undesirable because other fungi often colonize the cultures, leading to hyperparasitism.

 Use it fresh or store it?

-Inoculum is at it’s highest infectivity fresh due to the short life of hyphae, so it’s best for crop growers to apply immediately.
+Inoculum is at its highest infectivity fresh due to hyphae’s short life, so it’s best for crop growers to apply immediately.

 You don’t need to use all the inoculum at once.
-You can a) transplant host plants to a larger container size, b) cut the host plants and reseed the pot or c) dry the inoculant and place it in bags, storing it in a dark, cool, dry area.
+You can a) transplant host plants to larger container sizes, b) cut the host plants and reseed the pot, or c) dry the inoculant and place it in bags, storing it in a dark, cool, dry area.

 How to apply:

-Inoculant should be placed at a close proximity to plant roots to ensure colonization.
+Inoculant should be placed in proximity to plant roots to ensure colonization.
 If growing under the sun, protect inoculant from direct sunlight by adding mulch or burying it.

-- In the ground: Work inoculant into soil (3 in. max) as close as possible to seedlings, transplants or established plant roots.
+- In the ground: Work inoculant into the soil (3 in. max) as close as possible to seedlings, transplants, or established plant roots.

-- In pots: Inoculant should be placed directly surrounding transplanted roots (more effective), or can be mixed evenly into the potting mix (less effective).
+- In pots: Inoculant should be placed directly surrounding transplanted roots (more effective) or mixed evenly into the potting mix (less effective).

 - In ground/pots: Water in slowly to ensure root ball penetration.

-- In hydro/aeroponics: Dip roots in the liquid instead of of running it through irrigation systems which will damage the delicate hyphae.
+- In hydro/aeroponics: Dip roots in the liquid instead of running it through irrigation systems, which will damage the delicate hyphae.
 If you must run it through, filter the liquid (using a paint filter like this on Amazon) to avoid clogging.

 How much inoculant do I need?

-The On-Farm system recommends a dilution ratio of 1:9 (inoculum:soil/medium) for starter tray cells that are 50 cm3 (3 cubic inches) or smaller, while larger containers and established plants can use a 1:19 volume.
+The On-Farm system recommends a 1:9 dilution ratio of inoculum to medium for starter tray cells that are 50 cm3 (3 cubic inches) or smaller, while larger containers and established plants can use a 1:19 volume.

 However, it can be beneficial to use a little more inoculant than is necessary due to the difficulty of obtaining an evenly populated mix.

-In theory though, only a small amount of inoculant is needed to start the colonization process as we’ve seen plants get colonized with mycorrhizal fungi in as little as 3 months from a single (injected) spore.
+In theory, only a small amount of inoculant is needed to start the colonization process, as we’ve seen plants get colonized with mycorrhizal fungi in as little as 3 months from a single (injected) spore.

-How do I test how much mycorrhizal fungi is present?
+How do I test how much mycorrhizal fungi are present?

-Soil samples can be lab tested to find the amount of mycorrhizal fungi present.
-Here’s a few labs that provide that service:
+Soil samples can be lab tested to find the number of mycorrhizal fungi present.
+Here are a few labs that provide that service:

-Sucrose density gradient centrifugation, the new plate counting method, adhesion floatation technique, and the capillary rise method also are used for isolating spores. (more).
+Sucrose density gradient centrifugation, the new plate counting method, adhesion flotation technique, and the capillary rise method also are used for isolating spores. (more).

-In vitro growth of AM fungi is limited due to the fungi requiring a living host to complete it’s life cycle.
-Germinating spores in axenic conditions produces swellings that do not appear to develop into spores, however methods are being used to manipulate spores in these conditions. (more info here)
+In vitro growth of AM, fungi are limited due to the fungi requiring a living host to complete its life cycle.
+Germinating spores in axenic conditions produces swellings that do not appear to develop into spores; however, methods are being used to manipulate spores in these conditions. (more info here)

 Mycorrhizal Fungi Inoculant For Sale: